thetravelingtechdude/TCD-ML-IncomePrediction-KaggleCompetition2-team21/README.md

 Final Prediction:

--> Took the average of both XGB and LGBM predictions for the final Submission..
+-> Took the average of both XGB and LGBM predictions for the final Submission.